Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Tasks to Solve in Online Discussions

-\paragraph{Dialog Summarization.} Automated summarization of written text, or more specific, of dialog between multiple people, is another task to facilitate online discussions, as well as the evaluation of participation processes.
-The task is closely related to Argument Mining.
-Summarization can provide keypoints for participants that join an ongoing discussion.
-For example, \citet{10.1145/3411763.3451815} found that presenting participants of online discussions a report on given arguments can improve the ability of users to make sense of the discussion and also the perceived quality.
-Summaries are also very useful for municipalities to gain insights on discussions in online participation in order to take political measures.
-To solve the task, large language models can be trained and utilized.
-For this purpose, \citet{fabbri-etal-2021-convosumm} present a benchmark dataset for conversation summarization called ConvoSumm.\footnote{\url{https://github.com/Yale-LILY/ConvoSumm}} \citet{arana-catania-etal-2021-evaluation} evaluate and compare different machine learning models to summarize deliberative processes for non-English languages.
-They use the Marian machine translation framework \citep{junczys-dowmunt-etal-2018-marian} to translate a given text to English, summarize it and translate it back into the initial non-English language.
-Out of all evaluated models BART \citep{lewis-etal-2020-bart} and BERT \citep{devlin_etal_2019_bert} generated the best results.
-For a comprehensive overview on recent methods and challenges of dialog summarization, see the work of \citet{jia2022taxonomy}.
-Another sub-task of text summarization, is the simplification of the used language \citep{al2021automated}, enabling more people to understand what the text is about.
-Simple summarization of debates at the touch of a button could increase the \emph{inclusiveness} of online deliberation and motivate people to participate.
+\paragraph{Dialogue Summarization.} Automated summarization of written text, or more specifically, dialogue between multiple people, is another task that supports online discussions.
+It is closely related to argument mining, but deals with other challenges, such as capturing all expressed perspectives without omitting any points of view.
+Summarization can provide key points for participants that join an ongoing discussion.
+For example, \citet{10.1145/3411763.3451815} found that presenting participants with a report on given arguments can improve users' ability to make sense of the discussion and their perception of its quality. \citet{arana-catania-etal-2021-evaluation} evaluate and compare different ML models to summarize deliberative processes for non-English languages.
+To solve this task LLMs can be trained and utilized.
+For this purpose, \citet{fabbri-etal-2021-convosumm} present a benchmark dataset for conversation summarization called ConvoSumm.\footnote{\url{https://github.com/Yale-LILY/ConvoSumm}} \citet{DBLP:journals/corr/abs-2306-11932} use an LLM to generate summaries for Polis \citep{small2021polis}.
+They propose a collaborative approach between LLMs and humans to evaluate automatically generated summaries because they pose the risk to leave out points of view, especially if they incorporate any kind of bias, which is very critical in the context of political and socially relevant discussions.
+When generating summaries, models could focus on areas of agreement or disagreement among participants.
+We refer to this task as \emph{consensus detection}.
+Pointing out areas where participants agree can strengthen the discussion.
+Highlighting areas of disagreement can lead to a focused search for solutions \citep{NEURIPS2022_f978c8f3,DBLP:journals/corr/abs-2306-11932}.

+Another sub-task of text summarization, is the \emph{simplification} of the used language~\citep{al2021automated}, enabling more people to understand what the discussion is about.

+For a comprehensive overview on recent methods and challenges of dialogue summarization, see the work of \citet{jia2022taxonomy}.
+Simple summaries of debates at the touch of a button could increase the \emph{equality} of online deliberation and motivate people to participate.